photoprism/photoprism/CODE_OF_CONDUCT.md

 - If you need technical support, don't use GitHub Issues
 - If you are not sure, don't use GitHub Issues

-## Enforcement and Reporting ##
+## Reporting ##

-Any violation may be punished with a snarky comment and finally a "plonk", which means that we ignore you according to rule #3.

 We encourage all community members to resolve problems on their own whenever possible.
 Instances of abusive, harassing, or otherwise unacceptable behavior may be [reported](https://photoprism.app/contact) to us.

+## Enforcement ##

+Any violation may be punished with a snarky comment and finally a "plonk", which means that we ignore you according to rule #3.